rahulyadav826870/Etech-Ass/Readme.md

 # E-commerce App

 ## Introduction
-User can see the product and add to the cart
+User can see the product and product details of a particular product. and he can also add to the cart page

 ## Deployed App
 https://etech-ass.vercel.app/